Fabulous Non-Alcoholic Chocolate Martini – The Perfect Valentine Day’s Mocktail

 Nope.
 Nada.
 Nothing!

-And anything that was even close was packed with sugar, corn syrup, and other “off putting “ stuff.
-So I set out to create the best almost guiltless Valentine’s Day mocktail drink ever.
-By the way, the more often I experiment with being alcohol free, the less I miss it.
-The real high comes from settling in with a gorgeous, creative and well crafted cocktail.
-It’s about the ritual.
-I never, and I mean never miss the alcohol.
+So I set out to create the most perfect, almost guiltless Valentine’s Day mocktail drink ever.
+(By the way, the more often I experiment with being alcohol-free, the less I miss it.)
+The real high comes from settling in with a gorgeous, creative, and well-crafted cocktail.
+Let’s face it.
+It’s about the ritual anyway.
+I never, maybe hardly ever miss the alcohol.
 And this one checks all the boxes.

 They say we eat with our eyes (I wish someone would tell my a$$ that) and I guess it’s the same for drinking.
 So I’ve added a few tips for making this, or any other cocktail or mocktail shine.
-I’m thinking I knocked the flavor on this one out of the park first time out, let me know what you think.
+I’m thinking I knocked the flavor on this one out of the park for my first time out.
+Let me know what you think.

-You will probably have most of the ingredients in your pantry or fridge already.
+You will probably already have most of the ingredients in your pantry or fridge.
 I did.

 Your shopping list: